dwyl/learn-circleci/README.md

 ## Part 2 - Continuous _Deployment_

-Continuous Deployment (CD) is the perfect compliment to Continuous Integration (CI) and people _usually_ use the _same_ "pipeline" (system) to automate it.
+Continuous Deployment (CD) is the perfect complement to Continuous Integration (CI) and people _usually_ use the _same_ "pipeline" (system) to automate it.
 It just means that your application is **_automatically_ deployed**